TheDerivator/uve/README.md

 2. Calling `uve ...` will trigger the bat script.
 3. If the command was activate, it will activate the environment and exit.
 3. Otherwise, it passes the command to uvx
-4. uvx can run the wheel directly, passing it to the uve module
+4. uvx can run the wheel directly, passing it to the uve module.
+5. uve.py will examine the commands and execute `uv pip install --python %UVE_DIR%/envs/my_env ...`

 This project is a POC (Proof of Concept) so for safety the script will ask you to confirm the commands.